voberle/olympiaad/2023-24_eelvoor/segane/README.md

 - Initial version implemented for N = 2 and works for evaluation 1.
 It worked for part 2 as well (except the "kkk" case in test 4), but it's too slow.
 - Optimized it by adding a cache to prevent recursing into stuff we already did.
 That fixed the performance issue and got it working for part 2.
 - Initial version for N > 1.
 Passes for tests 0 to 7.
+- Working version for N > 1.
+Passes all tests.
+Unfortunately some (8, 9) are a bit too slow (6 secs).